There’s just nothing better than meeting IRL, is there? As memories of lockdowns mercifully fade...

 The villager, who anticipates enjoying a share of the soup, does not mind parting with a few carrots, so these are added to the soup.
 More and more villagers walk by, each adding another ingredient, like potatoes, onions, meat, salt, and pepper.
 Finally, the stone (being inedible) is removed from the pot, and a delicious pot of soup is enjoyed by the old man and villagers alike.
 Although the old man has thus tricked the villagers into sharing their food with him, they have successfully transformed it into a tasty meal which they share all together.

-The Stone Soup Group used the name to emphasise the co-operative and community-focused aspects of the group.
+The Stone Soup Group used the name to emphasise the cooperative and community-focused aspects of the group.
 If a community member wants to lead an activity, they can!
 This creates an interactive, fun, and inclusive experience for both parents and children at each event.

 What happens at Stone Soup Group events?

 The Stone Soup Group welcomes all parents and children to their events at St Mary’s Church in Walthamstow, East London.
 The church has an indoor space as well as a garden that provides an ideal space for fun outdoor activities.
 Each event has 5-6 activity stations centred on a theme that differs each time.
-Past activities include a fruit chopping station (with child friendly knives), a painting station, flower headbands, a wool art workshop, and bird feeder creation.
+Past activities include a fruit chopping station (with child-friendly knives), a painting station, flower headbands, a wool art workshop, and bird feeder creation.
 The children have the freedom to engage with whichever activities capture their interest.
 As long as it's safe, the children are also free to engage with the activity how they want to - thus making headbands can turn into decorating their pram!

+Parents are encouraged to suggest and lead activities, fostering a sense of ownership and collaboration within the group and the organisers deeply appreciate witnessing the children's boundless creativity.
 Since their first meetup, the Stone Soup Group has experienced remarkable success.
 With consistently sold-out sessions, it has built a thriving community of parents who eagerly return for each event.
 The positive reception of these meetups has opened doors to exciting opportunities, including invitations to conferences and collaborations with local events and businesses.
 This journey has led to the Stone Soup Group receiving the prestigious Fair Education Alliance innovation award, which provides resources for the group to explore its aspirations to become a cooperative nursery.

-Tips for other Local Parent Meetups:
+Tips for other Parent Meetup communities

+Angela shared valuable insights and tips with us for aspiring organisers of local parent meetups.
 The first tip she had to share was to not try to do too much!
 Some of their play sessions were quite elaborately prepared and ended up being a bit stressful to organise.
 Kids will always find a way to have fun with whatever they have to play with!
 Angela encourages other organisers to plan something fun without striving for perfection.

 Secondly, advertise widely.
 WhatsApp groups, schools, and word of mouth through your own parent network.
 Put posters in local libraries, food banks, even in local charities such as the Salvation Army.
 The more places you promote your event, the more your community grows and the more varied your audience is.